 That’s why each facility is working with guidance from the Minnesota Department of Health to create and update facility-specific plans to keep programming open while allowing for social distancing as much as possible.
 That might mean modified forms of certain programs.
 It might mean smaller groups going at different times to allow more spacing.
 It certainly means avoiding mass movements.
 But it does not mean restricting all movement in the facilities.

 All incarcerated individuals are now provided two free phone calls a week, as well as one free 15 minute video visit.
 As much as we would like to increase these opportunities, the duration and amounts are limited.
-Since in person visitation has been canceled, more incarcerated individuals are relying on phone calls.
+Since in person visitation is canceled at some DOC facilities (click here for more info), more incarcerated individuals are relying on phone calls.
 In order to accommodate large numbers of people who need to talk to their families, while also not overcrowding around the phones and allowing for disinfecting protocols between uses (which we have hired additional staff for), we do have to limit the number of phone calls people are allowed during this time.

 As of April 1, any person wishing to conduct a video visit with an inmate will be provided one free 15 minute video visit per week.
 Additional 15 minute visits can be purchased for $3.50, a rate that is 30 percent lower than the normal cost.